(Last Update: 09/24/2024)

 The Springs: The heart of any spring is its springs or coils.
 Like in some beds, steel coils inside these box springs and foundations are evenly spaced throughout the platform bed frame's interior.
 Their primary function is to help with shock absorbers, even weight distribution, and maintain the shape and integrity of the mattress above.

-The Cover: A protective, breathable fabric encases the bed frame, support box springs, and foundations.
+A protective, breathable fabric encases the bed frame, support box springs, and foundations.

 This cover is usually made of heavy-duty material that prevents dust and debris from penetrating the spring's interior.
 It also gives the firmer support box spring a neat and finished appearance.

-SECTION 3: The Role of a Box Spring
+The Role of a Box Spring

 Supporting the Mattress: